datadrivendesign/semantic-icon-classifier/README.md

 ## Contributions
 * Paper: [Learning Design Semantics for Mobile Apps](http://interactionmining.org/rico)

-## If you have any question or acquire missing file, please contact:
+## If you have any question, please contact:
 * Jason Situ (junsitu2@illinois.edu)